Miya Bholat Miya Bholat

 Fleets hauling hazardous materials face stricter scrutiny.
 Missing placards, improper packaging, or incomplete documentation can lead to steep penalties.

 Cargo securement violations also occur frequently.
-Load shifts and improperly secured freight don't just create compliance risk — they create real safety hazards.
+Load shifts and improperly secured freight create both compliance risk and real safety hazards.

 How the DOT Violation Process Works Step by Step